 A

-There is a case report that upadacitinib (a JAK1-selective inhibitor) was effective for refractory VKC1).
-Since JAK1 comprehensively mediates Th2 cytokine signaling, it theoretically has a mechanism of action consistent with the pathology of VKC.
-However, at present, it has not been approved for VKC and remains at the case report stage.
+There is a case report of upadacitinib (a JAK1-selective inhibitor) being effective for refractory VKC1).
+Since JAK1 broadly mediates Th2 cytokine signaling, it theoretically has a mechanism of action consistent with the pathology of VKC.
+However, at present, it is not approved for VKC and remains at the case report stage.
 Future clinical trials to verify safety and efficacy are expected.
-In the current GL 3rd edition, tacrolimus eye drops (Talymus®) remain the first-line treatment7).
+Currently, tacrolimus eye drops (Talymus®) remain the main treatment option7).

 Mima R, et al. Refractory vernal keratoconjunctivitis with atopic dermatitis improved by upadacitinib: a case report.
 Am J Ophthalmol Case Rep. 2024;35:102069.